YaoGroup/DIFFICE_jax/data/README.md

 same way if you want to create datasets for other ice shelves.
 The datasets for **PINN** and **XPINN** training shares certain similarity, but also contain differences that users need to pay attention to.

+For **regular PINN** training, below are the quantities and their associated names that need to be involved in the `.mat` dataset for each ice shelf.

  <br />

 ## Code description